zaghem1234/Mobile_Sales_Dashboard/README.md

 Power BI Service Publishing

-AI-assisted Reporting & Insight Generation

 🎓 Key Takeaway

-This project showcases how a complete Power BI workflow can transform raw data into actionable insights through structured processes, analytical thinking, and design-focused storytelling.
+This project showcases how a complete Power BI workflow can transform raw data into actionable insights through structured processes, analytical thinking, and design focused storytelling.

-By combining technical precision, aesthetic dashboard design, and AI integration, this project demonstrates modern Business Intelligence practices and industry-ready Power BI expertise.
+By combining technical precision and aesthetic dashboard design, this project demonstrates modern Business Intelligence practices and industry-ready Power BI expertise.

 👨‍💻 Author

 Developed by: Zaghem Abbas
-Year: 2025
-Category: Power BI / Data Analytics / Business Intelligence

 🪄 How to Use

 Clone or download this repository.

-Open the .pbix file in Power BI Desktop (2025 or later).
+Open the .pbix file in Power BI Desktop.

 Explore the data model and DAX measures.

 Interact with visuals and filters.

-(Optional) Publish to Power BI Service for sharing or embedding.